 However, as a child, I never really got a chance to step into any of these bookstores and the seemingly rich class stepping in and out of those glass walls was intimidating enough for me and my comrades.
 Nonetheless, there came a time, after I graduated and got a job when I wanted to step into the Crossword, but sadly, it was gone from there, and so were a lot of bookstores from that part of the town.
 It almost broke my heart, and frankly, if the second-hand bookstalls in Wadala and the Fort area didn’t come to my rescue, I would’ve never become the literature enthusiast that I am today.

 Yes, you can have whichever book you want, maybe even for a discounted price, but is it really worth it?
-Closure of bookstores is an issue with layers of problems and the effects can be long term.
+The closure of bookstores is an issue with layers of problems and the effects can be long-term.
 First and foremost, for literature enthusiasts like me, buying books is still quite a personal and intimate experience.
 Leaving the pandemic aside, I still prefer going to the CST causeway to buy books simply because being around so many of them is a special experience.
 No matter how sophisticated and efficient Amazon or Flipkart become, they can not even remotely replace that experience.
 And it’s not just about that!

 Growing up in the slums meant several things were out of our social reach, at least till we were old enough to make our own living.
 And when I reached that age, I couldn’t see the bookstores that I passed by for years.
 The aspiration of stepping into such stores and breaking the intangible social barrier, the dream of an underdog getting into the tracks of the elites, was all gone.
 Yes, there are still a lot of them out there, but not the ones I grew up watching.

 Am I being too sentimental?
 Maybe.
 But in this increasingly material world, sentiments and emotions are rare to find.
 And this rarity has made the humans of metropolises like Mumbai, Delhi, and Bangalore mechanical humanoids.
 Everything that we measure is in terms of profits, numbers, comfort, and rationale.
-We only read the books that the algorithms of the e-commerce platforms say is better for us.
+We only read the books that the algorithms of the e-commerce platforms say are better for us.
 The hunt for the best-reviewed books and the monotonous top-ten lists have almost eliminated the element of choice and personal preference.

 This lack of choice and preference has created a market for monotonous books, where authors are discouraged to take creative risks.
-The maddening PR machine of these platforms that unabashedly promote books published by the biggies like Harper, Penguin, Bloomsbury, or established authors like Bhagat, Bond, or Adiga is so influential that the readers are indirectly forced to buy them instead of exploring new authors and genres.
+The maddening PR machine of these platforms that unabashedly promote books published by the biggies like Harper, Penguin, and Bloomsbury, or established authors like Bhagat, Bond, or Adiga is so influential that the readers are indirectly forced to buy them instead of exploring new authors and genres.
 Several great stories penned by lesser-known authors get lost in the crowd of hundreds of thousands of books, almost killing creative talent.

 Another ill consequence of bookstores closing down is the widening gap between exquisite classic literature that the young audience is almost unaware of.
 I myself was unaware of Fyodor Dostoyevsky and Amazon or Google never recommended him to me.
 If it wasn’t for the second-hand bookstall outside the Vijay Book Depot opposite Wadala Railway Station, I could probably never have got my hands on The Idiot.
 Likewise, through these bookstalls, I got my hands on Mario Puzo, Robert Goddard, Richard Bach, and Martin Cruz Smith.
 While I’d heard the name ‘Tolstoy’ sometimes in school, it wasn’t before I got to see his magnum opus, War and Peace, on a bookstall in Fort that I realized what a great literary giant he was.